-If Andre the Giant Has a Posse gets your grey matter tingling, you take your graffiti with a hoodie and you swoon at the latest news of a new Mac or iPhone, you might just be a graphic designer.
+If Andre the Giant Has a Posse gets your gray matter tingling, you take your graffiti with a hoodie, and you swoon at the latest news of a new Mac or iPhone, you might just be a graphic designer.

 You thrive on brush strokes—digital or real—and java, and although you give the client what they want, you’re often at odds with their ridiculous ideas.

 But clients pay the bills.